JanSharp/VRCMenuSystem/gm-menu-requirements.md

   - In a circle around the summoner (must have)
     - Having this as the only option makes UI and UX easier
   - Radius should scale with the amount of players being summoned, such that people are about 1 meter apart from each other
+    - Defined as some minimum radius, a maximum radius and a preferred distance between players.
+Most likely hard coded constants
+    - In cases where there are so few players selected such that the circle with minimum radius has a bigger circumference than the total preferred distance between players, do not use the full circle but rather have an arc centered in front of the summoner, with players positioned using the preferred distance from each other.
+In terms of gaps this would mean all but one gaps between the players would be the preferred distance, the one bigger gap being behind the summoner
   - Upon hitting the summon button ones it prompts for a confirm
     - While waiting for confirmation, a preview of the circle can be shown
   - ~~Maybe an alternative which spreads them out all facing the same direction as the summoner~~